logicalclocks/hops-docs/docs/configuration/hopsyarn.rst

-.. _hops_yarn_Configuration:
+.. _hops_yarn_Configuration (yarn-site.xml):
 Hops Yarn Configuration
 ========================

-This section contains new/modified configuration parameters for Hops Yarb.
+Hops Yarn configuration is very similar to the Apache Hadoop Yarn configuration.
+Few extra configuration are needed to configure the new services provided by Hops Yarn.
+This section presents the new/modified configuration parameters for Hops Yarn.
 All the configuration parameters are defined in ``yarn-site.xml``.

 Configuring Hops-Yarn fail-over
 -------------------------------